jibarozzo/jibarozzo/README.md

 I leverage some machine learning algorithms to analyze genomic and ecological data for insightful patterns.
 My expertise includes:

-- **Distance-Based Redundancy Analyses (db-RDA)**: Utilizing dimensional reduction techniques to extract meaningful patterns from biological and environmental data.
+- **Ordination techniques**: Utilizing dimensional reduction techniques to extract meaningful patterns from biological and environmental data.
 - **Linear models**: Applying general linear models and linear mixed models to ecological data.
 - **Linear Discriminant Analyses (LDA)**: Applying statistical methods to enhance classification accuracy of fungal communities.
 - **Bioinformatics**: Utilizing HPC clusters and Unix like systems to analyse ITS amplicons from endophyte communities